An Exhaustive Look at VISUAL ERP's Functionality

 As simple as that sounds, you would be amazed how many ERP systems will say you can start that order today because you have open capacity.
 All the bells and whistles in the world won’t make up for this fatal flaw in logic.
-Because of that flaw, you will never implement scheduling with one of these ERP systems.
+Because of that flaw, you will never implement scheduling with one of these ERP systems; because you won't trust the data.
 You have made a big investment in an ERP for your manufacturing company, yet you’ll continue to manage your capacity by walking, talking, and guessing.

 But let’s say you do implement an ERP system that allows you to properly schedule and manage your capacity.
 The system understands when each step of each work order is scheduled to run.
 The system understands when each material is needed and what it is needed for.
 The system can predict when each work order will be completed.
 This transforms your company in several ways:

 - Employees and supervisors on the floor no longer have to focus on work order due dates.
 Their focus shifts to completing an operation of a work order.
 They need to deliver to their internal customer (then next operation) on time.
 If everyone does that, the product will ship on time.